 Browser Extensions / Plugins can affect uploads

 We've found that some Chrome extensions have caused issues allowing people to upload files.
-To troubleshoot, switch to Safari or Firefox and if you're able to upload without issue, the problem is with a Chrome extension.
-Same goes for Firefox or Safari Plugins.
+To troubleshoot, switch to Safari or Firefox, and if you're able to upload without issue, the problem is with a Chrome extension.
+The same goes for Firefox or Safari Plugins.
 Try a different browser, and then start disabling extensions to see if you can pinpoint which one is causing the issue.

 Internet Connection affecting uploads

 If you're on WiFi, try using a wired connection if possible.
 Also, if you're at a public WiFi location, this can absolutely be the cause.
-After explaining how Frame.io uploads files, if you're using other media apps such as Spotify, YouTube, etc, this could also be causing slower uploads.
-Reducing interruptions to fully saturate your available bandwidth will increase speeds of the uploads.
+After explaining how Frame.io uploads files, if you're using other media apps such as Spotify, YouTube, etc., this could also be causing slower uploads.
+Reducing interruptions to saturate your available bandwidth fully will increase the speeds of the uploads.